LibreOffice/dictionaries/en/README_en_ZA.txt

                - Suggesting words with typographical apostrophes
                - Recognizing words with Unicode f ligatures
            - Add phonetic suggestion (Copyright (C) 2000 Björn Jacke, see the end of the file).

-2021-02-15 (Marco A.G.Pinto)
-           - Fixed: concious + conciousness.

-2022-07-12 (Marco A.G.Pinto)
-           - Fixed: “!” flag at start of words;
-           - Removed duplicate words;
-           - Sorted alphabetically the dictionary.

-2023-01-01 (Marco A.G.Pinto)
-           - Added the: ICONV ’ ';
-           - Sorted alphabetically the tags of the .aff.

-2023-01-17 (Marco A.G.Pinto)
-           - Added: Czechia + Czechia's.

-2023-01-26 (Marco A.G.Pinto)
-           - Fixed/improved: flag “3”.

-2024-01-29 (Marco A.G.Pinto)
-           - Fix: Removed the: ICONV ’ ' because it was already at the end of the .aff;
-           - Fix: apostrophe handling, by adding: WORDCHARS 0123456789’ to the .aff;
-           - Improved flag “J” adding 424 words.

-2024-04-02 (Marco A.G.Pinto)
-           - Improved flag “S” adding 9 words (possessives);
-           - Improved flag “N” adding 1114 words (possessives).

-2024-05-12 (Marco A.G.Pinto)
-           - Started parallel adding of words from GB to ZA.

-2024-07-11 (Marco A.G.Pinto)
-           - Improved flag “n” adding 962 words (possessives).

 -------